-- are enthusiastic about continuing to learn and take responsibility for themselves and their own learning; - accept their share in the responsibility of all for the world and society; - embrace values which will enable them to live with respect, generosity, integrity and care; - are able to embrace change whilst holding to their core values; - are prepared for their next phase of learning.
+- are enthusiastic about continuing to learn and take responsibility for themselves and their own learning; - accept their share in the responsibility of all for the world and society; - embrace Christian values which will enable them to live with respect, generosity, integrity and care; - are able to embrace change whilst holding to their core values; - are prepared for their next phase of learning. - Understand the value of their own uniqueness.